Articles by John Cotter

 The worlds of fine art, porno, hollywood, meth addiction, and quality lit cross and recombine in Bruce Wagner’s latest Dead Stars.
 We made this culture, now what do we make of it?

 In the wake of today’s news from Connecticut, we are reposting a note written by our Executive Editor following the shootings in Aurora earlier this year.

-Book reviewers are split on whether Toni Morrison’s new novel is a further triumph or a falling off.
-Or have these critics only found what they anticipated?
-We review the reviews, then we review the book.
+Book reviewers are split on whether Toni Morrison’s novel is a further triumph or a falling off.
+Or did these critics only find what they anticipated?
+We reviewed the reviews, then we reviewed the book.

 Eli Gottlieb’s novels are built on dissimulation: lies to be cruel, lies to be kind … how does this formula hold in The Face Thief, and what is Gottlieb getting at?

 If anything’s taboo in our society it’s a thoughtful, humanistic portrait of a terrorist, which is why more established writers failed where Jarett Kobek delivers something new.